“Whoever closes the most tickets by 5PM gets a $50 gift card!”

 “Every ticket you close is another entry into our iPad drawing on Friday!”

-While this tactic may have its place in B2C (business-to-consumer) industries like eCommerce that are flooded with low impact tickets, there’s one area of business where it doesn’t belong.
-In the high-touch, high-value, and relationship oriented B2B (business-to-business) industry, these gamification tactics simply aren’t a good idea.
-Below are 3 reasons why gamification is a bad strategy for B2B customer support.
+While this approach might work in B2C (business-to-consumer) sectors like eCommerce that deal with many low-value transactions, there’s one area where it doesn’t fit.
+In the high-touch, high-value, and relationship-driven B2B (business-to-business) industry, these gamification strategies just aren’t effective.
+Here are 3 reasons why gamification is not a smart choice for B2B customer support.

 1) Gamification too often rewards speed over quality – In the B2B industry, getting the problem solved the right way is more important than a quick half answer.
 And, whether companies like it or not, sometimes the right answers take time to obtain.
 This is especially true in B2B, where agents often deal with more complex problems than their B2C counterparts, and solutions often require involvement from multiple departments (IT, Operations, etc.).
 Relationships truly matter to B2B companies, where losing a single customer can make or break a fiscal year.
 Putting the fate of valuable customers in jeopardy with poor agent responses because they’re prioritizing a game just doesn’t make sense.